wp-plugins/role-scoper/readme.txt

 == Changelog ==

+#### 1.3.40 - 6 June 2011

+= Category / Tag Editing =
+* BugFix : Non-Administrators could not edit categories or tags (since 1.3.35)
+* BugFix : Tags were not displayed in Edit Posts listing for non-Administrators
+* BugFix : New child terms in custom taxonomies were excluded from terms listing until RS re-activation, in some situations

+= Plugin Compatibility =
+* Compat : W3 Total Cache: .htaccess corruption (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled
+* Compat : Mingle plugin (and others which force setting of user object before all plugins are loaded) made RS inoperative
+* Compat : WPML - category selection checkboxes from other languages included in Post Edit form for non-Administrators

+= File Filtering =
+* BugFix : File Filtering - on Multisite, adding a new site created a security loophole to protected files, until plugin reactivated or File Filtering toggled off/on
+* BugFix : Invalid .htaccess contents (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled and default .htaccess has <IfModule> statement above default WP block

+= Page / Post Editing =
+* BugFix : When Page Editor and Author roles are Restricted by default, new pages saved by non-Administrator set to "Pending Review" on first Publish attempt
+* BugFix : When all Page editing roles are Restricted by default, new pages are not editable by non-Administrator creator
+* BugFix : Could not create a new post based on an editing role assigned for a non-hierarchical custom taxonomy

-= 1.3.40-dev =
+= Role Groups =
-* BugFix : Bad link to Role Groups edit form from group selection checklist when Sitewide Groups enabled on a Multisite Installation
 * BugFix : Default Groups could not be defined on Multisite installations
 * BugFix : Default Groups Edit Form did not refresh following update
+* BugFix : Bad link to Role Groups edit form from group selection checklist when Sitewide Groups enabled on a Multisite Installation
 * BugFix : "Eligible Groups" count above groups checklists wrong under some configurations

+= Miscellaneous =
+* BugFix : Fatal Error "undefined method stdClass::merge_scoped_blogcaps()" under some configurations
 * BugFix : Needless ALTER TABLE statements, PHP warnings on plugin activation
+* BugFix : PHP Warning "Invalid argument supplied for foreach()" with some custom taxonomy configurations
 * Change : Change all require and include statements to absolute path to work around oddball servers that can't handle relative paths
-* BugFix : File Filtering - on Multisite, adding a new site created a security loophole to protected files, until plugin reactivated or File Filtering toggled off/on
-* BugFix : Invalid .htaccess contents (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled and default .htaccess has <IfModule> statement above default WP block
-* BugFix : Tags were not displayed in Edit Posts listing for non-Administrators
-* Compat : W3 Total Cache: .htaccess corruption (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled
-* BugFix : Non-Administrators could not edit categories (since 1.3.35)
-* BugFix : Could not create a new post based on an editing role assigned for a non-hierarchical custom taxonomy
-* BugFix : PHP Warning "Invalid argument supplied for foreach()" with some custom taxonomy configurations
-* Compat : WPML - other language categories included in Post Edit form for non-Administrators
-* BugFix : Non-Administrators could not edit tags (since 1.3.35)
-* BugFix : New child terms in custom taxonomies were excluded from terms listing until RS re-activation, in some situations
-* Compat : Mingle plugin (and others which force setting of user object before all plugins are loaded) made RS inoperative
-* BugFix : When Page Editor and Author roles are Restricted by default, new pages saved by non-Administrator set to "Pending Review" on first Publish attempt
-* BugFix : When all Page editing roles are Restricted by default, new pages are not editable by non-Administrator creator

 = 1.3.39 - 16 May 2011 =
 * BugFix : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta